33AbdullahAlQahtani/insights-from-airbnb-brstol/README.md

 ![image](https://github.com/user-attachments/assets/c7995e95-a25e-4701-aa57-6c7cb05b7843)

 # :pushpin: 11 Mapping our Airbnb listings about location density on a real map

-We are going to map our airbnb listings based on their density for their given location first and foremost, we need to locate our altitude and longtitude for our dataset, as for my listing datasit, its bristol.
+We are going to map our airbnb listings based on their density for their given location.
+First and foremost, we need to locate our altitude and longtitude for our dataset, as for my listing datasit, its bristol.
 So the latitude and longtitude is 51.45521684474903, -2.584550840992403

 ## :pencil2: 11.5.1 Here is how:
 ```markdown
 1. Write your city name
 2. Right click on it
 ```
-it will show you the following list:
+It will show you the following list:
 ![image](https://github.com/user-attachments/assets/9ea78144-6e18-4f1c-ae79-a4e73733b7b9)
 Afterwards, copy the first option which is the latitude and the longtitude

 ## 11.5.2 Writing Our Code

-now we write the following code to display our heatmap for airbnb density:
+Now we write the following code to display our heatmap for airbnb density:

 ``` diff
 import folium